Jacob Meyers Player Props: Astros vs. Athletics

 Jacob Meyers At The Plate

-- Meyers is hitting .227 with 12 doubles, a triple, seven home runs and 22 walks.
+- Meyers has 12 doubles, a triple, seven home runs and 23 walks while hitting .225.

-- Looking at the 69 games he has played this year, he's went deep in seven of them (10.1%), and in 2.8% of his trips to the plate.
+- Looking at the 70 games he has played this year, he's homered in seven of them (10.0%), and in 2.7% of his trips to the plate.

-- Meyers has picked up an RBI in 21.7% of his games this season, with more than one RBI in 8.7% of his games.
-He has also driven in three or more runs in two contests.
+- Meyers has an RBI in 15 of 70 games this year, with multiple RBI in six of them.
+He has also driven home three or more of his team's runs in two contests.

-- In 26 of 69 games this season, he has scored, and four of those games included multiple runs.
+- In 26 of 70 games this year, he has scored, and four of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.